adevinta/zoe/docs/configuration/environments.md

 # Environments

-Zoe allows us to separate clusters configuration into multiple environments.
+Zoe allows you to separate clusters configuration into multiple environments.
 This can be achieved by creating a dedicated yaml file for each environment in zoe's configuration directory `~/.zoe/config`.

 A typical use case is when dealing with a development, a staging and a production kafka cluster.
 In this case, we can create 3 configuration files :